Concurrent Alcohol and Ketamine Abuse

 Teen Drinking and Ketamine Abuse

 Alcohol and ketamine are both party drugs popular among teens.
 They are routinely used in groups at raves, outdoor concerts, bars, house parties, and other large-scale recreational events popular among young adults.
 Since these social situations typically involve alcohol as well, teens may end up engaging in concurrent alcohol and ketamine abuse without being aware of the dangers.
 Ketamine and alcohol can both elicit life-threatening effects when abused independently, but the dangers increase dramatically when the two are mixed.
+Learn more about teen drug and alcohol misuse.

-Nearly 4% of adolescents from 8th to 12th grade abused ketamine in 2011 according to the DEA, and the CDC reports that in 2013, almost 70% of high school seniors had consumed alcohol.
+Nearly 4% of adolescents from 8th to 12th grade abused ketamine in 2011, according to the DEA, and the CDC reports that, in 2013, almost 70% of high school seniors had consumed alcohol.
 According to the CDC, teens who drink alcohol have an increased risk of:

 - Experiencing social, school, legal, and physical problems.